Project Director Guide

 Finances and Reporting

-- Familiarize yourself with the MHC fiscal reporting requirements as outlined in the MHC Handbook of Financial Procedures.
+- Familiarize yourself with the MH fiscal reporting requirements as outlined in the MH Handbook of Financial Procedures.

 - Grant funds will be distributed as follows: 60% after receipt of signed grant agreements, 30% after receipt and approval of Interim Financial Report, and 10% after receipt of Final Financial Report and Project Director’s Final Report.